jonas-yukins/focUIs/apps/native/WIDGET_README.md

 ### Common Issues
 1. **Widget not appearing**: Check if widget was added correctly to home screen
 2. **Apps not launching**: Verify app is installed and URL scheme/package name is correct
-3. **Configuration not saving**: Check network connection and backend status
+3. **Configuration not saving**: Check local storage permissions and iOS widget data sharing
 4. **Drag and drop not working**: Ensure `react-native-reanimated-dnd` is properly installed

 ### Debugging
 - Use console logs in widget components for debugging
-- Check Convex dashboard for widget data
+- Check local storage and iOS widget data sharing
 - Verify app permissions for widget functionality
 - Test drag and drop functionality in development mode